sishii1214/sishii1214.github.io/index.md

 - On the Rasmussen-Tamagawa conjecture for abelian fivefolds (12pp.), available upon request.

+- A note on two-torsions in the outer automorphism groups of absolute Galois groups of mixed-characteristic local fields (6pp.), available upon request.

 - On the structure of graded Lie algebras associated to once-punctured elliptic curves with complex multiplication, in preparation.

 ### Personal notes